jain-av/marshmallow-sqlalchemy/CONTRIBUTING.rst

    The `CI <https://github.com/marshmallow-code/marshmallow-sqlalchemy/actions/workflows/build-release.yml>`_ build must be passing before your pull request is merged.

-Running Tests
+Running tests
 -------------

-To run all To run all tests:
+To run all tests:

 .. code-block:: shell-session